MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/custom-web-browser-ui.md

+---
+title: Use your own browser with MSAL.NET
+---

 # Use your own browser with MSAL.NET

 A Web UI is a mechanism to invoke a browser.
 This can be a dedicated UI WebBrowser control or a way to delegate opening the browser.